uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ### Use/Integrate the Trust Infrastructure

-To be able to interact with the swiyu eco system you need to host either a swiyu issuer and/or an swiyu verifier.
-Instructions on how to setup the components can be found in the [swiyu issuer](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management) and [swiyu verifier](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management) repostory documentation.
+To be able to interact with the swiyu eco system you need to host either a swiyu issuer and/or a swiyu verifier.
+Instructions on how to setup the components can be found in the [swiyu issuer cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) and the [swiyu verifier cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-verifier/).

 To be acclaimed as a trusted issuer or verifier you need to additionally contact us by using the form found on the [swiyu trust infrastrcuture service](#open-swiyu-trust-infrastructure)